fabkrum/web-performance-resources/crux-page-data.md

 ## Run the script

-Depending on your configuration and the number of pages your site have this can take some time.
+Warning: Depending on your configuration and the number of pages your site has this can take some time (250ms per URL).

 In the script log you see